 What are the different types of brain tumors?

-- Gliomas – the most common type of brain tumor is a glioma.
+- Gliomas– the most common type of primary brain tumor is a glioma.
 Gliomas begin from glial cells, which are the supportive tissue of the brain.
 There are several types of gliomas, categorized by where they are found and the type of cells that originated the tumor.
 The following are the different types of gliomas:

 - Astrocytomas – glial cell tumors that are derived from connective tissue cells called astrocytes.
 These cells can be found anywhere in the brain or spinal cord.
-Astrocytomas are the most common type of childhood brain tumor.
+Astrocytomas are the most common type of childhood brain tumor and the most common type of primary brain tumor in adults.
 Astrocytomas are generally subdivided into high-grade or low-grade tumors.
 High-grade astrocytomas are the most malignant of all brain tumors.
 Astrocytomas are further classified for presenting signs, symptoms, treatment and prognosis, based on the location of the tumor.
-The most common location of these tumors is in the cerebellum, where they are called cerebellar astrocytomas.
+The most common location of these tumors in children is in the cerebellum, where they are called cerebellar astrocytomas.
 These persons usually have symptoms of increased intracranial pressure, headache and vomiting.
 There also can be problems with walking and coordination, as well as double vision.
+In adults, astrocytomas are more common in the cerebral hemispheres (cerebrum), where they commonly cause increased intracranial pressure, seizures or changes in behavior.

 - Brain stem gliomas – tumors found in the brain stem.
 Most brain stem tumors cannot be surgically removed because of the remote location and delicate and complex function this area controls.
 Brain stem gliomas occur almost exclusively in children; the group most often affected is the school-aged child.
 The child usually does not have increased intracranial pressure, but may have problems with double vision, movement of the face or one side of the body, or difficulty with walking and coordination.

 - Optic nerve gliomas – found in or around the nerves that send messages from the eyes to the brain.
-They are frequently found in persons who have neurofibromatosis, a condition a child is born with that makes him or her more likely to develop tumors in the brain.
-Children with this type of tumor usually experience loss of vision, as well as hormone problems, since these tumors are usually located at the base of the brain, where hormonal control is located.
+They are frequently found in persons who have neurofibromatosis, a condition a child is born with that makes him/her more likely to develop tumors in the brain.
+Persons usually experience loss of vision, as well as hormone problems, since these tumors are usually located at the base of the brain, where hormonal control is located.
 These are typically difficult to treat due to the surrounding sensitive brain structures.

-- Primitive neuroectodermal tumors (PNET) – can occur anywhere in the brain of a child, although the most common place is in the back of the brain near the cerebellum.
+- Primitive neuroectodermal tumors (PNET) – can occur anywhere in the brain, although the most common place is in the back of the brain near the cerebellum.
 When they occur here, they are called medulloblastomas.
-The symptoms depend on their location in the brain, but typically the child experiences increased intracranial pressure.
+The symptoms depend on their location in the brain, but typically the patient experiences increased intracranial pressure.
 These tumors are fast growing and often malignant, with occasional spreading throughout the brain or spinal cord.

-- Craniopharyngioma – benign tumors that occur at the base of the brain near the nerves from the eyes to the brain, and the hormone centers.
-Most people with this type of brain tumor develop symptoms before the age of 20.
+- Craniopharyngiomas – benign tumors that occur at the base of the brain near the nerves from the eyes to the brain, and the hormone centers.
+Most persons with this type of brain tumor develop symptoms before the age of 20.
 Symptoms include headaches, as well as problems with vision.
 Hormonal imbalances are common, including poor growth and short stature.
-Symptoms of increased intracranial pressure also may be seen.
+Symptoms of increased intracranial pressure may also be seen.
 Although these tumors are benign, they are hard to remove due to the sensitive brain structures that surround them.